Azure-Samples/azure-monitor-opencensus-python/docs_samples/01_python_app_insights_overview.md

 ## Capture exceptions and custom dimensions

-- Switch back to your Visual Studio Code window
+- Switch back to your Visual Studio Code window.
-- Select the `./SimpleApps/properties.py` file
+- Select the `./SimpleApps/properties.py` file.
-- Press **F5** to run the file, select **Python file** in the debug configuration window
+- Press **F5** to run the file, select **Python file** in the debug configuration window.
-- Switch to the Azure Portal
+- Switch to the Azure Portal.
-- Browse to your lab resource group
+- Browse to your lab resource group.
-- Browse to the `python-appinsights-SUFFIX` application insights resource and select it
+- Browse to the `python-appinsights-SUFFIX` application insights resource and select it.
-- Under **Monitoring**, select **Logs**
+- Under **Monitoring**, select **Logs**.
 - Run the following Kusto query to see the `exception` sent to application insights:

 ```kql